 Click Here to learn more about the Freedom Unlimited card.

 A lesser-known card in the Chase travel credit card portfolio is the Chase World of Hyatt Credit Card.
 And since it is impacted by the Chase 5/24 rule, it is a great one to grab while you are still under the 5/24 threshold.

 To start with, the card earns 30,000 points after you spend $3,000 on the card in the first three months of card membership.
-You can then earn another 30,000 points by earning 2x points on all purchases on up to $15,000 spent in the first 6 months (60,000 points total).
+You can then earn another 30,000 points by earning 2x points on all purchases on up to $15,000 spent in the first six months – for 60,000 points total.

 Each year of card membership on your account anniversary, you will be given a free night certificate that is valid at any Hyatt category 1-4 property.
 And if you spend $15,000 during your cardmember anniversary year, you’ll receive an additional free night.

 There are a number of great category 4 properties where the certificate can be used.
 See our post on the best uses of the free Hyatt Anniversary night.
 For a full listing of Hyatt properties by category, visit here.
 Many of these hotels cost north of $250 a night, making the card’s $95 annual fee well worth it.

 Click Here to get more information about the World of Hyatt Credit Card.

 If you are a small business owner, there are some great credit cards that are worth a spot in your wallet if you are under the Chase 5/24 rule.

 With Chase business cards, you’ll need to be under the 5/24 rule to get approved – but small business cards will not add to your 5/24 total.